 What is the image of God?
 This verse indicates that

 the image of God is sexuality.
-God duplicated His image by creating human
+God duplicated the divine image by creating human

 beings as male and female.
 To better understand this statement, I must define